 Firefighters will be recruited for the Open Cohort by disseminating informational and promotional materials through stakeholders, membership organizations, social media, and trade literature.
-Appendix B provides an informational brochure.
+Appendix B provides information on promotional materials.
 These materials will be provided to our list of stakeholders (Appendix C) for dissemination to their membership.